Why it matters who reads your mammogram

 That same day, Hildi called 1-800-ROSWELL.
 “A calm, polite young man answered the phone.
 He patiently listened while I explained my situation.
 I told him I’d like an appointment with Dr. Young, and he said to me, ‘You called the right place.’
 Within minutes, he transferred me to Sarah, the scheduler for Dr. Young’s office.
 After introducing herself, Sarah asked me how I was doing.
 Another good sign: empathy, right from the start,” Hildi says.
 “Sarah then explained every step of the process to me.
 She told me that they would order the images from my mammograms and sonogram and, if necessary, would even send a courier to pick them up within 24 hours.
 She gave me her number and told me to feel free to call her if I had any questions at any time.”

-Hildi relates other critical information she learned: Once Roswell Park received her breast images, a team of several doctors, including Marie Quinn, MD, Director of Breast Imaging, Dr. Young, and two pathologists would analyze her images within 48 hours.
+Hildi relates other critical information she learned: Once Roswell Park received her breast images, a team of several doctors, including Marie Quinn, MD, MPH, former Director of Breast Imaging, Dr. Young, and two pathologists would analyze her images within 48 hours.
 She received a call the next day confirming the images were received.
 “Two days later, Sarah called and told me that Dr. Quinn would like to meet with me and perform a biopsy.
 Every step was explained to me with care, empathy and follow-through,” Hildi recalls.

 Comparing your mammogram to previous images is important